schelcj/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 * 1.16

-  * Removed checks for adminState when determining "in production" components
+  * Removed checks for AdminState

 * 1.17